Survival statistics for carcinoid tumours

 You can view and print the quick guides for all the pages in the Treating carcinoid section.

-This page contains quite detailed information about the survival rates of different stages of carcinoid tumour.
-We have included it because people ask us for this.
-But not everyone who is diagnosed with a cancer wants to read this type of information.
-If you are not sure whether you want to know at the moment, you might like to skip this page for now.
-You can always come back to it.
+This page has quite detailed information about the survival rates for different stages of carcinoid.
+People ask us for this information but not everyone diagnosed with cancer wants to read it.
+If you are not sure whether you want to know at the moment, you can always come back to it later.

 Our section on cancer statistics explains more about different types of these statistics.
 Unless you are very familiar with medical statistics, it might help to read this before you read the information below.

 Remember – Doctors often use the term 5 year survival.
 This doesn’t mean you will only live 5 years.
 It refers to the number of people in research who are still alive 5 years after they were diagnosed.
 In research studies, doctors follow what happens to people for 5 years after treatment.
 This is so they can compare how well different treatments work.
 Some studies follow what happens to people for 10, 15 or 20 years.

 Out of all the people diagnosed with carcinoid tumours – of whatever stage or type – somewhere between 68 and 77 out of 100 (68 – 77%) will survive for 5 years or more after diagnosis.

 Your outlook varies depending several things, including where your carcinoid started in the body.
 Often it is not possible to know where the carcinoid started.
 There is information below on